b-knight/Visualizing_Terrorism_in_China_with_Folium/README.md

 </div>
 </div>

-# Visualizing Terrorism in China with Folium
+# Visualizing Terrorism in Early Twentieth-Century China with Python & Folium
 ### February 17th, 2018
+#### Professor Linh D. Vu, Kenneth Klein, Xochilt Rodriguez, Benjamin Knight

 A time series heat map of terrorist incidents in early twentieth-century China with data compiled by faculty and students at the Arizona State University School of Historical, Philosophical and Religious Studies.